Implementing new strategies, technologies, or processes can be daunting for any organization.

 Allocating Resources and Budget

 Allocating adequate resources and budget is critical for successful implementation.
 This involves identifying the resources needed to implement strategies that achieve the desired outcomes and allocating them effectively to ensure that implementation stays on track.
-By allocating resources and budget, you can ensure that implementation is adequately supported, improve efficiency, and ensure that goals can be met.
+By allocating resources and budget, you can ensure that implementation is adequately supported, improve efficiency, and meet goals.

 For example, if you are implementing a new marketing campaign, you might allocate resources for hiring additional staff, purchasing advertising space, and creating marketing materials.
 You would also allocate a budget for each of these resources to ensure that you stay within your financial constraints.